OmegaBeam69/local_manifest/README.md

 # local_manifest
-Unofficial Build For Superior OS A12L
+Unofficial Build For Bootleggers OS A12L